-Keep this in mind: Each rating is subjective and according to each person; everyone has their own preference, so the results and observations of the Krapfen are from me personally, and can simply be used as a reference, but not as an absolute!
-Besides, it’s more fun for you to taste test and decide for yourself 🙂
+Keep in mind that these ratings are subjective and according to my taste.
+The results and observations can be used as a reference, but not as an absolute!
+After all, it’s more fun for you to taste test krapfen and decide for yourself!

-This was probably the biggest Krapfen of them all!
-The dough was ”good” but not fresh.
-There was LOTS of sweet filling, and the price was excellent (55 cent each!).
-Overall this is a good purchase if you want a nice tasting Krapfen at a low price.
+A very large-sized krapfen, with good dough, but it wasn’t fresh.
+There were lots of sweet apricot filling inside, and the donut was only 55 cents.
+Overall this is a good purchase if you want a nice-tasting Krapfen at a low price.